geopython/pywps-flask/README.rst

-PyWPS demo application
+PyWPS example service
 ========================

-This is a simple demo app written using PyWPS.
+This is a simple example service written using PyWPS.
 It has been tested with QGIS 1.8.